 I have two sons.
 Scott lives in Connecticut and is teaching geography at the University of Connecticut.
 He is the “California guy” experiencing his first winter in New England and what a winter he got.
 Kyle lives in Burbank after being in the San Francisco area for nine years.
 He is a manager at Grant Thornton-a public accounting firm.
 He has an office in downtown Los Angeles but rarely sees it due to travel.

-My husband and I both retired last year.
+My husband and I are both retired.
 We are keeping busy and enjoying our time together.
-We both like traveling, reading, going to movies (We tied for first place on our Oscar ballots this year at the annual family Oscar party), Dodger games and the gym.
+We both like traveling, reading, going to movies, Dodger games and the gym.
 I also volunteer at my sister’s kindergarten class at Jefferson and my niece’s 1st grade class at Stevenson.

 I am married with two wonderful daughter and two precious grand-daughters.
 My daughter was a student at BPEC and when she couldn’t bring the girls I filled in and fell in love with the program.
 My granddaughters are 21 and 23 years old and to this day they have lasting friendships with children they met at BPEC.